albertusk95/distribution-shift/README.md

 # Distribution Comparison

-This repo provides methods of measuring how two distributions differ.
+This repo provides methods of measuring how two empirical distributions differ.

 ## Quickstart